She Is Beyond Good and Evil

 "She Is Beyond Good and Evil" is a song by English post-punk band The Pop Group.
 It was released as a single on March 2, 1979, through Radar Records.
-This song has been covered by the indie rock musician St. Vincent.

 Lyrics

-In discussing the song, Stewart described the lyrics as "being about unconditional love as a revolutionary force -- where idealism and energy mix poetic, existential, and political yearnings with the romantic idea of passing through nihilism and emerging on the other side with something positive, something beyond."
+In discussing the song, Stewart described the lyrics as "being about unconditional love as a revolutionary force – where idealism and energy mix poetic, existential, and political yearnings with the romantic idea of passing through nihilism and emerging on the other side with something positive, something beyond."